If you’re having problems with rapid battery drain on iPhone 13, you are not alone. Here’s how you can fix your iPhone 13 battery drain issues.

-We are here to tell you the most common battery hogs on iPhone.
+We are here to tell you why your iPhone 13 battery drain fast.
 Also included are solutions for the most common issues.
 Let’s get to it before that screen shuts off!

-Reasons why your iPhone’s battery is draining so fast:
+Reasons why your iPhone 13 battery is draining so fast:

 - Poor signal